Skip to content

 How do voluntary benefits work?
 And why should I offer them?

-Voluntary benefits have fast become one of the most popular ways of offering employee benefits.
 Back in 2018, only 36% of employers predicted that voluntary benefits would become a core part of their rewards strategy.
-Today it’s risen to a whopping 94%!
+Just three years later, that rose to a whopping 94%!

 In this article, we’ll explain – in the simplest possible terms – what voluntary benefits are, how they work and the hard-nosed business case for introducing them.